Fuk Tak Chi Temple: History

 In August 1998, the building was restored and converted into a museum with artefacts on the lives of early Chinese migrants in Singapore.
+As a conservation project, the original features of the building have been retained.
+The temple occupies about 2,500 sq ft.
+Built on the shoreline, it initially faced the sea.
+After land reclamation, several buildings now separate the shoreline and the temple.
 In 2000, it became part of the new Far East Square development.

 In October 2014, the temple closed for renovation for 10 months and reopened in August 2015.
 Amoy Hotel's entrance is located through the temple as well.